How A Pressure Cooker Bomb Works [Infographic]

 It's an older recipe than you'd think.

 “Contents under pressure may explode” has never been more accurate.
 Pressure cookers heat food with steam, using increased internal atmospheric pressure to heat and trap steam beyond its normal limit of 212 degrees Fahrenheit.
 This same increase in temperature is exploited by a pressure cooker bomb to amplify the power of an explosion set off within.

-A pressure cooker bomb, like the one used in Boston, takes the rapidly-expanding gasses in a typical gunpowder explosion and holds them under tighter atmospheric pressure.
+A pressure cooker bomb, like the one used in Boston [and New York City in Sept 2016], takes the rapidly-expanding gasses in a typical gunpowder explosion and holds them under tighter atmospheric pressure.
 The resulting rupture is far more violent than if the gunpowder was placed in a non-pressurized container.

 So where did the idea come from?
 It’s hard to nail down.
 A report published by the Department of Homeland Security in 2004 describes pressure cooker bombs used by various rebels and militant groups in both India and Algeria; a later DHS report from 2010 mentions pressure cooker bombs used in Afghanistan, Nepal, and Pakistan, as well as an attempted use in Times Square.

 Recent reporting on pressure cooker explosives tied to the Boston Marathon bombing note that al Qaeda’s English-language magazine “Inspire” includes a pressure cooker bomb recipe, but the design predates the existence of al Qaeda by decades.
 The Anarchist Cookbook, an infamous manual known for its explosives instructions, discussed the explosive potential of pressure cooker bombs back in 1971.